Maine potato farming meets world of high tech

 However, many farmers say they have witnessed a lack of interest in younger generations to work in the potato industry and agriculture in general.

-Justin Faulkner, who works at County Super Spuds says, "I think there’s a big change in the last 10 years of people that weren't born and raised in [farming] not sticking with it."
+Justin Faulkner, who works at County Super Spuds, says, "I think there’s a big change in the last ten years of people that weren't born and raised in [farming] not sticking with it."